 19/0506/PA Heritage Park planning application

 Cllr.
-Cormack updated Councillors, reporting that the application might come before PCC’s planning committee in March.
+Cormack updated Councillors, reporting that the application may come before PCC’s Planning Committee in March.

 Correspondence

 Cllr.
 Davies forwarded a copy of a resident’s email which is a strongly worded objection to the introduction of car parking charges in Amroth Car Park.
 It has been sent to the Ombudsman for Wales.
 As requested, the Clerk has forwarded it to other Community Councils where charges are to be introduced and to Simon Hart MP and Angela Burns AM.
 A case worker of Simon Hart has contacted the Clerk to say that Simon cannot influence the Ombudsman as they are independent however he will watch the reaction with interest.